Isakin Drabbad: Trial and verdict

 On 11 March 2011, the trial against Jonsson began in Skaraborg District Court.
 By that time, Jonsson had already confessed to the murder, and the comprehensive forensic psychiatric examination he underwent indicated that he suffered from a serious mental disorder, including hallucinations.
 He was brought into the courtroom with his hands cuffed, accompanied by guards and his lawyer, Tore Brandtler.
 The hearing was held in the district court's special security room, Room 5, with a glass pane separating Jonsson from the audience and journalists.

 Lawyer Tore Brandtler stated that Jonsson was psychotic when the police arrived at the apartment but was able to explain what had happened.
 He claimed that the substances in his body had been taken after the murder and that he had only consumed a few beers beforehand.
 Furthermore, Brandtler noted that there was no motive beyond Jonsson's serious mental disorder, asserting that voices had compelled him to commit the act.
 When the prosecutor reviewed the photos from the crime scene and the autopsy, the proceedings took place behind closed doors, and journalists and other audience members were asked to leave the courtroom.
 When the emergency call was played in court, Jonsson did not move a muscle.

-Jonsson was convicted of murder and sentenced to forensic psychiatric care with a special discharge review at Karsudden Hospital in Katrineholm.
+Jonsson was convicted of murder and sentenced to forensic psychiatric care with a special discharge review at the Karsudden Regional Hospital in Katrineholm.
 He was also ordered to pay SEK 75,000 in damages to Christensen's parents and SEK 75,000 in damages to each of her five children.